mtumilowicz/scala-http4s-zio-doobie-workshop/README.md

         * called the end of the (pure functional) world
             * example: the main function
         * rest of the application can be purely functional
+* effects
-* effects: immutable data structures that model procedural effects
+    * immutable data structures that model procedural effects
+    * used to model some common operations or sequence of operations, like database interaction, RPC calls, WebSocket connections, etc.
-    * side effect: function doing something other than just returning a value
+    * side effect context: function doing something other than just returning a value
+        * effects are good, side-effects are bugs
         * example: `val sayHello: Unit = println("Hello!")`
             * from value perspective, any different than `val unit = ()`
                 * all it does is side effect
                 * not referentially transparent
     * effect system: is how we manage side effects - by describing them not doing them
-    * effects are good, side-effects are bugs
     * effects are descriptions so we can run them again

 ## zio
 * is a library for asynchronous and concurrent programming that is based on pure functional programming
+* provides everything that is necessary for building any modern, highly-concurrent application
 ### general
 * basic building block: `ZIO[-R, +E, +A]`
     * something like `R => Either[E, A]`